bluehalo/node-fhir-server-core/docs/GettingStarted.md

 If you have done everything correctly so far, you will receive the following error.

 > Error: No profiles configured.
-You must configure atleast 1 profile to run this server.
-Please review the README.md section on Configuring Profiles.
+We do not enable any profiles by default so please review the profile wiki for how to enable profiles and capabilities.
+See https://github.com/Asymmetrik/node-fhir-server-core/blob/master/docs/ConfiguringProfiles.md.

-By default, our library does not provide support for any profiles, and without a profile, what is the point to having a server.
+By default, our library does not configure any profiles, and without a profile, what is the point to having a server.
 Next, let's walk you through setting up a simple patient profile.
-A profile corresponds to a queryable FHIR resource and we support many.
+A profile corresponds to a queryable FHIR resource and we support all the standard searchable resources.

 ### Creating a patient profile